SymfonyCasts/symfony5/sfcasts/ep5-security/qr-code.md

 # Rendering the QR Code

-Ok, we've just added a URL the user can go to in order to *enable* two factor authentication on their account.
-What this *really* means is pretty simple: we generate a `totpSecret` and save it to their user account.
-Thanks to this, when the user tries to log in, the 2 factor bundle will notice this, and send them to the "fill in the code" form.
+Ok, we've just added a URL the user can go to in order to *enable* two-factor authentication on their account.
+What this *really* means is pretty simple: we generate a `totpSecret` and save it to their user record in the database.
+Thanks to this, when the user tries to log in, the 2-factor bundle will notice this and send them to the "fill in the code" form.

 But, in order to *know* what code to enter, the user needs to set up an authenticator app.
-And to do that, *we* need to render a QR code they can scan.
+And to do *that*, we need to render a QR code they can scan.

 ## Dumping the QR Content

-How do we do that?
+How?
 The `$totpAuthenticator` has a method that can help.
 Try dumping `$totpAuthenticator->getQRContent()` and pass it `$user`.

 When we refresh we see... a super weird-looking URL! *This* is the info that we need to send to our authenticator app.
-It contains our email address - that'll just be a label that will help our app - and most importantly the totp secret, which the app will use to generate the codes.
+It contains our email address - that's just a label that will help the app - and most importantly the totp secret, which the app will use to generate the codes.

 In theory, we could enter this URL manually into an authenticator app.
 But, pfff.